Repeating Fast Radio Bursts from Collapses of the Crust of a Strange Star

+It should be noted that there may be several regional collapses within a short waiting time as $N > 1$ and each collapse is independent in principle, i.e., the waiting time between the pulses of repeating FRBs could be within only several seconds or shorter.
+However, this situation should not be frequent.
+If the instant collapse rate is high so that the crust of the SS loses a significant fraction of its mass in a short duration, the created tunnels would absorb materials from neighboring regions.
+Then to produce the next burst cluster, it will take a longer time to accrete enough mass to reach the critical state, with the equivalent isotropic crust mass being no less than $M_{\rm th}$.
+On average, an accretion rate of $\sim 10^{18}$~g~s$^{-1}$ is required to repeatedly produce FRBs on the timescale of seconds.

-\subsection{Coherent Emission}
+\textbf{Coherent Emission}

-Currently, both pulsar-like mechanism that invokes the magnetosphere of a compact object~\citep[e.g.,][]{Kumar17,Kumar20,Yang18} and the synchrotron maser mechanism in relativistic shocks~\citep[e.g.,][]{Metzger19,Lyubarsky21} could in principle (still in debate) produce coherent radio bursts.
+Both pulsar-like mechanisms that invoke the magnetosphere of a compact object\cite{f4,f42,f43} and the synchrotron maser mechanism in relativistic shocks\cite{f44} could in principle (still in debate) produce coherent radio bursts.
+Currently, the polarization analyses on repeating FRB 180301\cite{f45} and the chromatic activity window of FRB 180916 support a magnetospheric origin for the radio emission.
+After the crust collapse, two possible ways, i.e., the pair spraying from the tunnel and the Alfv\'en wave propagating in the charge-deficit region\cite{f46} could produce pair bunching.
+It is difficult to clarify which mechanism works for FRBs in the real situation in this report.
 Here, we adopt the prior one in our scenario and show its self-consistence.
-As shown in Figure~\ref{Fig1}, the polar cap region of the crust will collapse due to the continuous mass increasing from accretion, which results in a relativistic $e^+e^-$ flow streaming outwards along the open field lines.
-When these $e^+e^-$ pairs leave the magnetosphere gap region, the gap electric field will turn on again and accelerate the electrons torn from the crust (the part that has not collapsed) surface, which produces another following plasma cloud.
+As shown in Figure~\ref{fig:Schematic}, the polar cap region of the crust will collapse due to the continuous mass increasing from accretion, which results in a relativistic $e^+e^-$ flow streaming outwards along the open field lines.
+There are relatively cleaner spaces in the vicinities of the ``tongues'' like streams.
+Even when the accretion flow is assumed to be homogeneous in the environment above the polar cap, the ratio of the outgoing released energy flux $F_{\pm}$ to the kinetic energy flux of the accretion flow ($\dot{M} v_{\rm fd}^2 / A$) is greater than 1 for $T_{\rm s} > 1.3 \times 10^9$~K according to Equation (1).
+Thus the $e^+e^-$ flow could penetrate through the accretion flow.
+The parallel electric field above the crust is screened during the pair spraying.
+When these pairs leave the magnetosphere gap region, the gap electric field will initiate again within a short period of $\sim \mu$s, which produces another following plasma cloud with a bulk Lorentz factor $>10^4$ by pulsar-like sparking\cite{f3}.
 The following plasma cloud will catch up with the plasma cloud emitted from collapse, and lead to the two-stream instability in the plasma, hence the coherent emission.
 The characteristics of the two plasma clouds are discussed below.